radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 vds_server.log is located in <RLI_HOME>/<instance_name>/logs/.
 The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
 To change the log location, expand below the Advanced section and indicate the path in the server.log.file property.
 Generally, these advanced settings should only be changed if advised by Radiant Logic.

-><span style="color:red">**IMPORTANT NOTE – if you change the log location, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
-A basic text viewer (like Notepad) must be used instead.**
+>[!warning] If you change the log location, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
+A basic text viewer (like Notepad) must be used instead.

 ### Log Level

 Select a log level from the drop-down list in the Log Settings section.
-For details on available log levels, see [Chapter 1](01-overview).
+For details on available log levels, see [Overview](01-overview).

-><span style="color:red">**IMPORTANT NOTE - to troubleshoot/trace ACI evaluation decisions, RadiantOne server log level must be set to DEBUG.
+>[!warning] To troubleshoot/trace ACI evaluation decisions, RadiantOne server log level must be set to DEBUG.
 When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log.
 An example of ACI evaluation is shown below:
 2021-05-07T15:40:44,920 DEBUG com.rli.slapd.aci.generic.AciHandler:436 -
   [ACI EVAL] operation: 'SEARCH REQUEST'
   [ACI EVAL]  targetDN: 'ou=Accounting,o=companydirectory'